5 Reasons to be Skeptical of a Real Estate Deal

 When you add to that the costs associated with both underwriting and due diligence, the deal evaluation process requires quite the investment, of both time and money.

 Therefore, the earlier in the process you can identify potential red flags or disqualifiers, the better, as you will save yourself both money and time.

 In fact, I created a series about the top 10 tips for underwriting a deal (click here to listen to part 1).
-In addition, here are five more tips on things to look for when evaluating a potential real estate deal.
+In addition, here are five more tips on things to look for when evaluating potential real estate deals.

 1 – Errors in the Offering Memorandum

 The offering memorandum (also referred to as the OM) is a sales package created by the listing real estate broker that is used to market and provide a summary of the deal.
 The key word here is “sales.”
 The purpose of the OM is to help the real estate broker sell the property for the highest price possible, because the higher the sales price, the higher their commission.

 While the OM will include a rent roll, T-12 and proforma, you should NEVER use that data when evaluating a deal.
 It should, at most, be used as a guide.
 The reason is because the information provided in the OM may not be 100% accurate.

 For example, Youssef Semaan comes across many real estate deals where there is a discrepancy between the OM and the actual rent roll.
 On one deal, he discovered that the rents listed on the OM were $50 to $100 higher than what was listed on the rent roll.
 That’s a huge problem!
 On a 100-unit property in a market with an 8% cap rate, that is a difference in value of $750,000 to $1.5 million!
 To make matters worse, on that same deal, the OM listed an occupancy rate of 100% (a red flag in and of itself) while the actual rent roll occupancy rate was significantly lower.
 This is why you must always use the actual historical profit and loss data and a current rent roll when evaluating a deal.